loyjoy/welcome/documentation/JAVASCRIPT_API.md

 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJtYXAgaXNzIiwiZW1haWwiOiJ0ZXN0QGxveWpveS5jb20ifQ.CjH4UxbVkCLfZ19Tz7_9_gjRCaFf6fkYbuUtnDPFmOw
 ```

-The secret for this token can be set in the tenant settings in the tenant tab in the field `Secret JWT key`.
+The secret for this token can be set in "Bot" > "Cookies" in the field `Secret JWT key`.

 A full event object looks like this: